STYJ/simontan.dev/posts/favourite-quotes.md

 > Our existence cannot just be about solving one miserable problem after another.
 There need to be reasons to live. - Elon Musk

-> Don't join a company simply to learn because learning can be done anywhere.
+> Don't join a company for the sole reason of learning.
+Learning can be had anywhere.
 You want to join a company to pick up skills that will help you to achieve your long term goal. - Aaron (IRL friend)

 > Sometimes it's less about doing what you like and more of doing what you're good at.
 The benefits of doing something you're good at is that you can get paid for it and that it is easier for you to make an impact on someone's life.
 This is a positive loop that will keep growing. - Tenghui (IRL friend)